Improwised/kb.repairrabbit.github.io/content/dashboard/how-dashboard-is-useful.md

 +++

 Dashboard will show you summary of every section of Repair Rabbit.
-Dashboard also helps to perform short actions on majorly used sections like,

 ![How is dashboard useful?](/images/dashboard/how_is_dashboard_useful/dashboard_1_edited.png)

 In addition, it can be used to perform small operations on majorly used sections like,